-Fifty percent of all patients with newly diagnosed epilepsy will become seizure-free with the first epilepsy drug they try.
-For the rest, it's try, try again: switching epilepsy medications, adjusting to side effects, and waiting to make sure the new drug works.
-Others find their seizures are controlled, but they can't tolerate the medication's side effects and need to switch drugs.
+Half of people with newly diagnosed epilepsy will become seizure-free with the first epilepsy drug they try.
+For the rest, it's try, try again: You switch epilepsy medications, adjust to side effects, and wait to see if the new drug works.
+Or you might get your seizures under control but find you can't handle the drug's side effects.

 A Leap of Faith

 Even the best doctors don't know which drug will work best for any given person.

 As part of managing the condition, your doctors will try to get a sense of the full picture: your type of seizures, your age and gender, other medical conditions, medicines you're on or may be on later, and epilepsy drugs you've tried in the past.

 Based on that information, they may narrow down the field to a few drugs to try.
 But after that, it's an educated leap of faith.

 Where Do You Start?